 Acquisition is often confused with lead generation.
 To compare, lead generation is a strategy for buying media and turning the traffic into qualified leads.
 A qualified lead is someone who’s been vetted as a potential customer and sent off to the sales team.

-Customer acquisition, however, covers every aspect of the lead journey, from generation to acquisition and conversion.
-Conversions can take place on your website, on the phone, or even in Messenger when done right.
-Some acquisition strategies even cover retention, which improves customer lifetime value and boosts ROI.
+Why do you need a defined customer acquisition process?
+Well, customer acquisition covers every aspect of the lead journey, from generation to onboarding and conversion.
+Conversions can take place on your website, on the phone, or even in Messenger and SMS when done right.
+Some customer acquisition strategies even cover retention, which improves customer lifetime value and boosts ROI.

 The key to achieving success in Messenger marketing is matching the expectations of subscribers, and offering them value in Messenger to keep them around.
 Many marketers consistently send blog posts, videos, downloadable content, and discounts to get high open-and-click rates.